proofit404/dependencies/docs/this.md

 ```

-Also, you can see, that you can define proxy a before the actual dependency it
+You may notice that it is possible to define `this` object before the dependency
-pointing to.
+it point to.

 You can point a link to the instance method.
 The actual instance will be built
 before resolving method access.
 This is a useful technique to hide whole class